Drone

 Article 167: Small unmanned surveillance aircraft

-(1) The person in charge of a small unmanned surveillance aircraft must not fly the aircraft in any of the circumstances described in paragraph (2) except in accordance with a permission issued by the CAA.
+(1) The person in charge of a small unmanned surveillance aircraft must not fly the aircraft in any of the circumstances described in paragraph

 (2) The circumstances referred to in paragraph (1) are: